 Removing Msocache is not just selecting that folder and deleting it, you should never do this which is not recommended by Microsoft also.
 There are 2 ways to remove Msocache safely from your computer.

-1.Removing Msocache during set up of Office 2003
+1.Removing Msocache during the set up of Office 2003

 If you’ve completed installing Office 2003, you will get a prompt window after setup is completed to delete install files, select or check it so that install files will not be saved to your Computer.